berlinplan/berlinplan.github.io/readme.md

 #### Is multiculturalism a result of a psychopathic economy?

+Would individuals still seek refuge if economic disparities between third-world and industrial nations were eliminated?

 > Psychopathic economies benefit from multiculturalism despite its increase in polarization and inequality.

 ## Integration of migrants has failed, bullshit?